wp-plugins/meta-widget-customizer/readme.txt

 The third improvement is that you can add any number of additional links by selecting a links category to be displayed in the meta box.

+Instead of the login/register/password lost links, you can also have a tabbed sub-widget providing all these in-page (not as a link but as a functionality in the widget itself)

-Starting with version 0.3, you can now also display entries from a cofigurable RSS feed.
+You can also display entries from a configurable RSS feed and include a Google search box.

 == Installation ==